-The existing set-up of the laboratory should not be changed without permission.
-If there are needs to change the set-up for a special session, i.e. Practical Skills Examination, the user must put everything back in order right after the event.
+The existing set-up of the clinical skills lab should not be changed without permission.
+If there are needs to change the set-up for a special session, such as a Practical Skills Examination, the user must put everything back in order right after the event.

-If one notices that any equipment is missing or damaged, please report to an academic lead, and through the academic lead, to notify the specific offices in the Department: Ningsha Zhong for Physical Therapy equipment, Shane Brandon for audio/visual aids, and Amanda Patterson for general conditions on the 7th floor.
+If someone notices that any equipment is missing or damaged, please report to an academic lead, and the academic lead will notify the specific offices in the Department: Ningsha Zhong for Physical Therapy equipment, Shane Brandon for audio/visual aids, and Amanda Patterson for general conditions on the 7th floor.